 3) The materials used in the construction of the cord shall be such that the stretched length is consistent each time the same loading is applied.

-4) Cord binding.
+4) Cord Binding

 A) The binding shall hold the cord threads together in their designed positions.